-'Customer service' rep at Twitter briefly deactivates Trump's account

-President Trump’s Twitter account was briefly deactivated on Thursday by a “customer support” worker at the social media giant, the company said in a statement, modifying its earlier response that faulted “human error.”

-Twitter’s arguably most famous account was deactivated for about 11 minutes by the worker who was working the last day of his or her job at the company.
+11-minute Trump Twitter outage prompts company investigation

+It was unclear how a “costumer support” worker had obtained clearance to deactivate such a high-profile account.
+The president has tweeted more than 36,000 times and has nearly 42 million Twitter followers.

+When reports first surfaced about the outage, Twitter officials initially blamed “human error.”

 Shortly before 7 p.m.
-Thursday, social media reports surfaced that Trump’s personal account, @RealDonaldTrump, was unavailable, providing the error message that the user "does not exist."
+Thursday, social media reports surfaced that Trump’s personal account, @realDonaldTrump, was unavailable, providing the error message that the user "does not exist."
 The account was restored by 7:03 p.m.

-Twitter took responsibility for the outage.
-In a tweeted statement, the company said Trump's account was "inadvertently deactivated due to human error" by one of its employees.

 But about two hours later, the company said the deactivation "was done by a Twitter customer support employee who did this on the employee's last day."